r10u3/lego_rc_ir_multitool/README.md

 * **<code>nibble1 (int)</code>:** the first nibble in the scancode

 ##### &#x25B6; get_nibble2() -> int:
 Return nibble2 as stored in class variable.
-Implemented by each class as except ComboPWM() which uses the second nibble for data.
+Implemented by each class except ComboPWM() which uses the second nibble for data.

 **Returns:**
 * **<code>nibble2 (int)</code>:** the second nibble in the scancode